PapouMarc/action-py3-selenium/README.md

 # docker python3 and selenium action

-you can run file python3 or ansible file with config chromium/Selenium
+you can run file python3 or ansible file with config chromium/Selenium after v4.9.0

 ## Inputs